mindspore-ai/docs/docs/mindspore/note/source_en/static_graph_syntax_support.md

   Single-level and multi-level index values and value assignment are supported.

-  The index value supports only `int`.
+  The index value supports only `int` and `slice`.

+  The element of `slice` data should be constant that can be deduced in the state of compiling graph.And not Supported to assign value to a result of list slice.

   The assigned value can be `Number`, `String`, `Tuple`, `List`, or `Tensor`.